Fudan-iGEM/2025-wiki/pages/design.md

 #### 1) Building the Recorder

 To intuitively record the pressure at different chromosomal loci during evolution, we developed the Recorder module.
 It contains a promoter designed to record mutations and a reporter fluorescent protein.
 We hypothesized that mutations in the promoter would affect the expression level of the reporter protein, allowing us to quantify the pressure by measuring fluorescence intensity.
+Consequently, the observed fluorescence intensity of the reporter serves as a quantitative readout for the accumulated mutation frequency within its dedicated promoter.
+This mutation accumulation acts as a direct biological measure of the local evolutionary pressure.
+Integrated into our multicellular chassis, this system allows us to track the emergence and propagation of genetic changes in a dynamic and lineage-specific manner.

 To impose stress, we applied ethyl methanesulfonate (EMS) mutagenesis to yeast, which predominantly induces single-nucleotide polymorphisms (G/C&rarr;A/T), the most common mutation type in *S. cerevisiae*[^20].

 To identify the optimal reporter configuration, we constructed a combinatorial library, testing four distinct promoters with seven of our EMSfp (the sequences of these fluorescent proteins were designed to be EMS-resistant to eliminate the direct impact of EMS on their fluorescence; see our [Software Tool](/software/) page for details).
 Three of the four promoters were specifically chosen to capture a range of expression dynamics under EMS mutagenesis[^21].
 Meanwhile, to isolate the effects of the promoter-reporter interaction, a single, consistent terminator was used across all constructs, as its contribution to expression variance was presumed to be minor compared to that of the promoters[^6][^23].

 We screened 28 combinations of four promoters and seven optimized fluorescent proteins after EMS mutagenesis by flow cytometer analysis and selected the combination with the most significant change in brightness and named it [the TU Recorder](https://registry.igem.org/parts/bba-2525t0phy).